 - The visitor must register with ESTA in advance of their travel to the US.

 - They will also need an invitation letter from their W&M or VIMS department (see templates above) for the visitor to present when they enter the US.

 - There are no visa sponsorship fees that the university must pay for these types of visitors.

-- When the visitor goes to the US embassy/consulate for his/her appointment for the B visa, he/she must pay a visa application fee of $160.
+- When the visitor goes to the US embassy/consulate for the B visa appointment, the visitor must pay a visa application fee of $160.

 Payments to B-1 and B-2 visitors, and Visa Waiver visitors

 - Reimbursement for travel, accommodation, and meals is allowed.

 - Honoraria payments are allowed provided that the following criteria are met:

 - It is for an academic activity (e.g., lecture(s), consultation, etc.) at W&M or VIMS.

 - The activity at W&M or VIMS does not last more than 9 days.